-Five More Resources for Parents Teaching Children about Linux
+Linux for Children: Additional Resources for Parents Teaching To Kids about Linux

 Introduction

 Setting up a Linux desktop system and installing applications is not enough to make a successful switch to Linux for your children.
-You need a few additional things to feel comfortable and go all the way to freeing them from a Microsoft only future.
+You need a few additional things to help them feel comfortable and go all the way to freeing them from a Microsoft-only future.

-KidZui is a free web browser for children, which provides a very high level of control to the parents.
-It has both free and commercial releases, the latter one on subscription basis.
-The subscription offers detailed reports of the children’s Internet usage (the free version offers weekly reports), websites visited and an excellent report on guiding the parents on what the kids’ interests by their online activity.
-The kids are able to create their online content, share them with friends, get help on their homework with “Homework Helper” and decorate their own Zui with clothes and accessories.
+KidZui is a free web browser for children, which will provide a very high level of Linux parental control.
+It has both free and commercial releases; the latter on a subscription basis.
+The subscription offers detailed reports of the children’s Internet usage (the free version offers weekly reports) on websites visited.
+An excellent report allows parents to determine what are their kids’ interests by their online activity.
+The kids are able to create their online content, share it with friends, get help on their homework with “Homework Helper” and decorate their own Zui with clothes and accessories.
 The program gives the kids the fun they want both through the program itself and online.
+These features make Kidzui an excellent package for Linux parental controls.

-Parents can configure the program as their liking, even set it so that the children are not able to close KidZui and open another web browser.
+Parents can configure the program to their liking, or even set it so the children are not able to close KidZui and open another web browser.
 Or, parents can set KidZui to start automatically when the computer boots to desktop so kids can use it as an “environment” rather than a browser.

 Ebooks and Audiobooks

-Children today are “Digital Natives” as put by John Palfrey and Urs Gasser in Born Digital: Understanding the First Generation of Digital Natives.
+Children today are “Digital Natives” in the term coined by John Palfrey and Urs Gasser in their Born Digital: Understanding the First Generation of Digital Natives, so a Linux for children cannot rule out ebooks and audiobooks.
 They will want to have ebooks and readers in their digital library.
-Of course, they will want to have some audiobooks, which they can send to their media players and listen them on-the-go.
-For the parents, TuxMobil is a great place to visit and save as a bookmark for their children to download royalty-free texts and ebooks.
-When your kid can sync “20,000 Leagues Under the Sea” to his iPod in Linux, you will eliminate one of the Linux-transition barriers.
+The Linux kids will want to have some audiobooks, which they can send to their media players and listen on-the-go.
+For the parents, TuxMobil is a great place to visit and save as a bookmark for children to download royalty-free texts and ebooks.
+When your kid can sync “20,000 Leagues Under the Sea” to his iPod in Linux, you have eliminated one of the Linux-transition barriers.
+You can do that in any distribution; you do not need a Linux for children distribution for that.

 Articles

-A lifetime is not long enough to experience everything in life, so we develop a survival strategy to learn from others’ experiences.
-Why not read about others parents’ experiences while they were trying to switch their children to Linux?
-Here are two great articles, which you will find invaluable:
+A lifetime is not long enough to experience everything in life, so we develop a survival strategy of learning from others’ experiences.
+Why not read about other parents’ experiences while they were trying to switch their children to Linux?
+Here are two great articles which you will find invaluable:

 Software Resources